jgamblin/nocommonssids/README.md

 # No Common SSIDS
-nocommonssids.py Removes 100+ common SSIDs from preferred networks in OSX.
+nocommonssids.py Removes the top 1000 common SSIDs from wigle.net from preferred networks in OSX.

 #Why
 Having common network names saved in your perferednetworks list makes it easier for bad actors to intercept your wireless traffic.